 Be prepared.
 If Uncle Don and his Great Dane sidekick are coming to visit, take time to perform some preventative maintenance before they arrive.
 Make sure those fragile knick-knacks are stashed well out of reach of paws, tails and noses, and think twice about serving appetizers on the coffee table.
 It’s a good idea to remove any open trashcans or compost containers.
 Close the laundry-room door, too; there’s something many dogs just love about smelly socks.
 An ounce of prevention can save the day when it comes to naturally curious canines.

 Plan the introductions.
 If you have a pet, you probably have a good sense of how she will react to canine visitors.
 But even the friendliest dog (or cat) in the world can become suddenly territorial or protective when a strange canine enters their home.
-I once paid a visit to a friend, and her 2-pound cat stalked my 55-pound sheepdog, even jumping the pet-gate barrier to attack her.
+I once paid a visit to a friend and her under-10-pound cat stalked my 55-pound sheepdog, even jumping the pet-gate barrier to attack her.
 We finally agreed to respect the cat’s territory and found alternative lodging.
 The last thing you want is a fight.
 Meeting on neutral territory—in a park or in a yard, for example—is a good way to defuse territorial tensions.

 Mom says no. What if the visiting dog exhibits horribly bad manners?
 Don’t ruin your day scolding someone else’s pet or listening to the owner make constant corrections.
 Talk about boundaries or dog-free areas ahead of time.
 A rawhide bone or a new chew toy is a good tool for diverting and holding a dog’s attention.
 Think ahead and have some on hand.
 Talk to the pet owner to come up with ways to make the visit a happy one.

 No-sniff gifts.
 Do you have chocolate, cookies, or other edibles ready to offer as gifts?
 Dogs can smell these items even when they are under wraps.
-Place them out of reach of visiting dogs – some foods are toxic to dogs.
+Place them out of reach of visiting dogs — some foods are toxic to canines.
 Avoid a scene and a possible veterinary visit.

 Walk it off.
-Unruly dogs, just like unruly children, sometimes need to chill out—in a car, in a crate or on a walk.
+Unruly dogs, just like unruly children, sometimes need to chill out — in a car, in a crate or on a walk.
 Don’t be afraid to suggest it.
 Then again, maybe the obligatory post-feast football game will have as sedentary an effect on Big Boy as it does on you, and you’ll all snooze through it together.